SSWConsulting/SSW.People.Profiles/Greg-Harris/Greg-Harris.md

 quote:  "Keep pushing forward and never give up"
 ---

-​​​​​​​​​​​​​​Greg is a Senior Software Architect at SSW with over 15 years of experience in software development.
-He specializes in C#, ASP.NET MVC, SQL​ Server, Azure and React.
+Greg is a Senior Software Architect at SSW with over 15 years of experience in software development.
+He specializes in C#, ASP.NET MVC, SQL Server, Azure and React.
 He is constantly learning new technologies with React Native being his current focus.

 Some key projects include: